memgraph/docs/docs/getting-started/installation/docker-installation.md

 ## Where to next?

+If you need more information on working with Docker, check out [this guide](/database-functionalities/work-with-docker).<br/>
 To learn how to query the database, take a look at the **[Querying](../querying/querying.md)** guide or **[Memgraph Playground](https://playground.memgraph.com/)** for interactive tutorials.<br/>
 Visit the **[Building applications](/getting-started/connecting-applications/connecting-applications.md)** page if you need to connect to the database programmatically.